-For Emergency Notifications, the University utilizes RU Alert email, text messaging, voice messaging, and RSS feed on www.regis.edu as its primary notification system.
-It may also use other modes of communication such and face-to-face communication for emergency notification purposes.
+For Emergency Notifications, the University utilizes RU Alert email, text messaging, and voice messaging, as its primary notification system.
+It may also use other modes of communication such as face-to-face communication for emergency notification purposes.
 The Director or the Assistant Director of the Department of Campus Safety will, without delay and considering the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities and first responders compromise the efforts to assist a victim, contain the emergency, respond to the emergency, or otherwise mitigate the emergency.
 Emergency notifications and follow-up information pertaining to an immediate threat to the health and safety, or dangerous situation on campus will be sent using some or all of the systems listed below, as deemed appropriate.